eeshannarula29/structlinks/index.md

 Easily Access and visualize different Data structures including Linked lists, Doubly Linked lists, Trees, Binary trees, Graphs, Stacks, and Queues.

-I should also mention that much of the Basic data class structure is take from the University of Toronto's CSC111 course.
+I should also mention that much of the Basic data class structure is taken from the University of Toronto's CSC111 course.
 I and other collaborators are students at University of Toronto, and currently taking CSC111.